Yamato-Security/hayabusa/doc/AnalysisWithJQ-English.md

  ```

  The left is the count, and the right is the Event ID.
- As you can see it is not sorted so hard to tell what event IDs happened the most.
+ As you can see it is not sorted, so it is hard to tell what event IDs occured the most.

  You can add a `sort -n` at the end to fix this: